Monoarthritis: Septic arthritis

 Septic arthritis is an inflammatory response to an infection (usually bacterial) in the joint.
-Usually impacting large joints like the hip or the knee, it is a medical emergency with a mortality rate of about 10%.
-It is treated with oral and intravenous antibiotics as well as joint drainage.
+Usually impacting large joints like the hip or the knee, it is a medical emergency treated with oral and intravenous antibiotics as well as joint drainage.

 Gout

 Gout is inflammation caused by the deposition of needle-shaped monosodium urate crystals in the joints.
 It is the most common type of inflammatory arthritis in the United States.
-The disease typically affects a single joint in earlier stages but can progress into polyarthritis over time.
-It usually occurs in cooler areas of the body, often starting in the big toe.
+The disease typically affects a single joint in earlier stages, but can progress into polyarthritis over time.
+It usually occurs in extremities or digits, commonly in the big toe.

 Pseudogout

-Pseudogout (also referred to as calcium pyrophosphate dihydrate crystal deposition disease) is another type of crystalline arthritis that presents very similarly to gout but is caused by the deposition of rhomboid-shaped calcium pyrophosphate dihydrate (CPPD) crystals.
+Pseudogout (also referred to as calcium pyrophosphate dihydrate crystal deposition disease) is another type of crystalline arthritis that presents similarly to gout, but is caused by the deposition of rhomboid-shaped calcium pyrophosphate dihydrate crystals.
 The knees, wrists, and fingers are the most common joints affected by pseudogout.

 Osteoarthritis

 Osteoarthritis is a degenerative, or non-inflammatory arthritis.
 It is the most common type of arthritis, affecting between 19% and 30% of adults above the age of 45.
 It is caused by a progressive erosion of cartilage which eventually leads to bone damage.
-It is a polyarthritis, but it usually begins in a single joint.
-Unlike other types of monoarthritis, which normally have acute onset, onset of osteoarthritis is almost always insidious.
+It is a polyarthritis, but usually begins in a single joint.